Find the Best Online Dating Sites and Apps

 - Demographic niches: These sites can cater to people who are only interested in dating within a specific religion, income level, race and more.

 - Age-based niches: These sites are for people of a specific age.
-Currently Baby boomers, those over 50, are overwhelmingly turning to the web to find a mate.
+Baby boomers are overwhelmingly turning to the web to find a mate.
 Sites like Match.com and POF.com offer members a chance to search specifically for the age group that interests you, but SeniorPeopleMeet.com and OurTime.com are the two largest sites designed specifically for the baby boomer market.

 - Limiting who sees your profile: Does the site allow just the bare minimum of your profile to be seen in search results?
 Some sites wait until you favorite, wink, or in some way OK a member before they can see your whole profile.
 That said, it is important that you only share information in your profile that you are okay with a stranger being able to see.

 - Keeping the search results wide open: If your goal is to meet someone in the immediate future for a casual drink or get together, the best option would be mobile dating apps like Tinder, JSwipe and many others.
 These apps allow you to quickly find similarly minded people.
 On most dating sites, you can use a sort feature to see which members are currently online right now and available to talk.

 Most dating sites have become extremely good about policing their members for negative or unsafe behavior.
 There are several sites that offer additional levels of security including background checks and photo verification.

 - Social verification: Many sites employ a method known as social verification to help prevent wrongdoers from gaining access to you.
 This goes above and beyond just asking for your email.
 Many sites now ask you to verify your identity through your Facebook or Google login.
 This, combined with highly trained scammer prevention teams, has made online dating safer than it has ever been.